 You can then add your own price minimums and maximums that will update, based on rules you set, that apply to real-time price trends.

-Sonar is a unique platform that offers free keyword research that identifies what searches are performing the best on Amazon.
+Sonar is a unique platform owned by Sellics that offer free keyword research that identifies what searches are performing the best on Amazon.

 The platform takes keywords and then returns frequency, related keywords, and most importantly, relevant products.

 You can also reverse search by relevant products’ ASIN number to check out your own product pages and those of the competition.